rubenrubiob/symfony2-deployer/README.md

 ### `deploy`

-It deploys the application by updating the source to the last commit of the specified git branch, executes a composer update, installs assets —if specified— executes database migrations —if specified— and clears the cache for the _production_ environment.
+It deploys the application by updating the source to the last commit of the specified git branch, saves a backup of files -if specified- executes a composer update, installs assets —if specified— executes database migrations —if specified— and clears the cache for the _production_ environment.